MarekLuk/rtc-app/README_SOLUTION.md

 ## Docker

-Build and run (no cache): `docker compose build --no-cache` `docker compose up` command.
+- Build and run (no cache): `docker compose build --no-cache` and `docker compose up` command.
-Run (with cache):`docker compose up` command.
+- Run (with cache):`docker compose up` command.
-The API will be available at http://localhost:3001.
+- The API will be available at http://localhost:3001.

 ## Scripts